 What are the plans around noise management for the Putney community?

-We have taken careful consideration of any noise that may be produced from the venue and area and we are pleased to say that due to its location, any noise generated will be minimal.
-A Noise Report has been submitted with the application to address noise from: The proposed plant and equipment; and The proposed use.
+We have taken careful consideration of any noise that may be produced from the venue and area and we are pleased to say that due to its location on the roof of the car park above the High Street any noise generated will be minimal.
+A Noise Report was submitted with the application to address noise from: The proposed plant and equipment; and The proposed use.

 The Noise Report confirms that the proposed Palmhouse will not have an adverse impact in terms of noise.
 The Palmhouse has been carefully designed with suitable materials to ensure noise breakout is limited.
-The full report (prepared by Clarke Saunders) is available to view online with the application.
+The full report (prepared by Clarke Saunders) is available through Wandsworth Council for Public Viewing.

 Is the construction of The Palmhouse going to mean a loss of car parking spaces at The Putney Exchange shopping centre?